MicrosoftDocs/fabric-docs/docs/data-factory/change-data-capture-from-sap-to-onelake-with-azure-data-factory.md

    :::image type="content" source="media/change-data-capture-from-sap-to-onelake-with-azure-data-factory/navigate-to-fabric-lakehouse.png" alt-text="Screenshot showing where to navigate to the Fabric Lakehouse.":::

-1. Once the Lakehouse experience has opened in the browser, copy the browser URL.
-It will have the following format:
+1. Once the Lakehouse experience opens in the browser, copy the browser URL.
+It has the following format:

    https://xxxxxx.powerbi.com/groups/**&lt;workspace ID&gt;**/lakehouses/**&lt;lakehouse ID&gt;**